hershey806/astronomy-projects-with-python/Sunspots/README.md

 2. I explored the theory behind the movement of sunspots.
 Specifically,

 3. I created a machine learning algorithm to automatically detect and track sunspots.
+You can find more details about my code and methodology in the ***sunspotsAuto.py*** file.

 ## Data and Figures